geelen/css-components-demo/README.md

 const Outer = elem('section', /* styles go here */)

-/* this generates & bunch of styles & classnames then calls React.createElement('section', ...)
+/* this generates & bunch of styles & classnames then creates a simple component that
- * internally (which is what the JSX compiler generates when you type <section>) */
+ * wraps React.createElement('section', ...), which is what the JSX compiler generates
+ * when it sees <section>
+ */

 export default (props) => (